-Vascular Access Center of West Orange is committed to providing you with the latest state of the art imaging and interventional services to meet your dialysis access needs.
-The highly skilled physicians at the West Orange, New Jersey center work with you and your nephrology care team to develop a plan that focuses on your vascular needs.
+Vascular Access Center of West Orange and Piscataway is committed to providing you with the latest state of the art imaging and interventional services to meet your dialysis access needs.
+The highly skilled physicians at the West Orange and Piscataway, New Jersey center work with you and your nephrology care team to develop a plan that focuses on your vascular needs.
 For skilled access intervention, monitoring, and follow-up, call or schedule an appointment online.

 Vascular Access Center of West Orange utilizes several different procedure options to provide you with the best dialysis access service.

 If you’re experiencing difficulty with your access during your dialysis session, a fistulagram may be recommended to assess function.
 The study looks at key indicators, including high venous pressure, low flow rate, or prolonged bleeding, to assess function.

 If a study shows a narrowed area, referred to as stenosis, in the outflow vein or inflow artery, you may need a peripheral arterial angioplasty, or the placement of a balloon to widen the area.